-!>

 few hundred yard walk as your feet sink into it.
 Anyone who has been here

-will always point out the Beach Gravel!
+will always point out the Beach Gravel which you will NEVER forget!

 Sivuqaq Inn (Lodge/Deli) at Gambell, St. Lawrence Island, Alaska

-The one-and-only store - Gambell Native Store
+The one-and-only store - Gambell Native Store (me in 1990)

-a fairly decent variety of foods and general needs however
+variety of foods and general needs however in very limited quantities and at fairly high prices as expected.

-in very limited quantities and at fairly high prices as expected.
+foods and general needs however in very limited quantities and at fairly high prices as expected.

 From shore of Gambell, looking into Tomorrow in Siberia

-Gambell itself is only 38 miles from the Siberian coastline!
-Only 19 miles
+Gambell itself is less than 40 miles from the Siberian coastline!
+Only about 19 miles out over the sea is also

-see 'tomorrow' !!
-During early June the sun only sets for a couple of hours
+the International Date Line, thus you can actually see 'tomorrow' !!
+During early June the sun only

-(doesn't really get dark!) as Gambell is just south of the Arctic Circle.
+sets for a couple of hours (doesn't really get dark!) as Gambell is just south of the Arctic Circle.

 The 'Sea-Watch' at Gambell's northwest point - for birds

-The 'point watch' is usually the first (and daily) ritual that one finds
+The 'point watch' is usually the first (and daily) ritual that one finds themselves attending.

-themselves attending.
-In early June the numbers of puffins, auklets, murres,
+In early June the numbers of puffins, auklets, murre's, kittiwakes, eiders, loons, etc. that pass

-arctic breeding grounds or local nesters on Sivaquaq mountain are astounding.
+by the point either migrating to their arctic breeding grounds or local nesters on Sivuqaq Mountain

 Me photographing migrating birds